AC Optimal Power Flow

 Primal and Dual Warm Start

-Utilizing the ACOptimalPowerFlow type and proceeding directly to the solver offers the advantage of a "warm start".
-In this scenario, the starting primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step.
+Utilizing the AcOptimalPowerFlow type and proceeding directly to the solver offers the advantage of a warm start.
+In this scenario, the initial primal and dual values for the subsequent solving step correspond to the solution obtained from the previous step, including any user-defined data previously integrated in JuliaGrid.

 Primal Variables